termly/apidocs/endpoints/put_cookies.md

 - `de` is the description in German
 - `en_uk` is the description in UK English
 - `en_us` is the description in US English
-- `lifetime` is the length of time in seconds before the cookie is deleted from the browser
 - `fr` is the description in French
 - `id` is the unique identifier of the cookie
 - `initiator`  is the url that sourced the cookie
 - `name` is the name of the cookie
-- `new` is a flag indicating whether the cookie was found on the most recent scan
-- `party_provider_type`  is this a first-party or third-party cookie
 - `service` is a value indicating the service that soured the cookie
 - `service_policy_link` is a link to the servie policy of the website
 - `source` is the source of the cookie